lgreski/datasciencedepot/gettingstarted.md

 Third, don't be afraid to take a job that is "entry level," even if it requires that you take a salary cut relative to your last job.
 Why?
 After a year or two of real world experience, you'll be a lot more valuable.

-## Question: What are data science career options for an experienced IT professional?

-**Answer:** The biggest question is whether one is willing to take an entry level data science job at an entry level salary.
-Depending on one's current salary and financial flexibility, it may be worthwhile to take an entry level data science job instead of a technical project or engineering manager role.

-2 - 3 years of significant work as a data scientist will be more valuable to a person's long term career prospects than taking a job that is related to data science but where a person isn't developing a portfolio of completed data science projects.

-The most important thing a person can do to enhance her/his career prospects is to develop relationships in the field where one wants to work.
-In the U.S., As noted above, 75% of jobs are found by networking, so the market places a premium on developing relationships before you make a career move.

 ## Question: What are the key skill areas I must develop to be a viable candidate for data science roles?

 **Answer:** A well-rounded data scientist in a corporate environment will have enough breadth of skill to contribute to a team in at least three of the following eight areas, including a credible story in the first two skill areas.